 And if you make this taco seasoning, please let me know how you used it, I’m always looking for new ideas.

-Use this taco seasoning to make this super easy Taco Soup Recipe
+Use this taco seasoning mix to make:

 - 2 tablespoons chili powder